ropensci/CoordinateCleaner/README.md

 ```

 # Documentation
-Pipelines for cleaning data from the Global Biodiversity Information Facility and the Paleobiology Database are available in [here](https://azizka.github.io/CoordinateCleaner/articles/).
+Pipelines for cleaning data from the Global Biodiversity Information Facility (GBIF) and the Paleobiology Database (PaleobioDB) are available in [here](https://azizka.github.io/CoordinateCleaner/articles/).

 # Contributing